guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Another close shave with the border</em>
 </div>

 We ran into the Roing gang once again on the way back and then sought out the Hanuman face together.
-It was an abberation on the cliff on the other side that resembled the features of the monkey god.
+It was an aberration on the cliff on the other side that resembled the features of the monkey god.
 One of the guys even had a binocular that we used to get a closer look.
-Eventually, we started spotting more abberations that resembled monkeys or men or anything else you could possibly imagine.
+Eventually, we started spotting more aberrations that resembled monkeys or men or anything else you could possibly imagine.
 The faces of Hanuman did not exist on the cliffs on the mountains but in the imagination of men.
-Given enough time and unreigned imagination, one could see and feel anything he wanted to!
+Given enough time and freedom of imagination, one could see and feel anything he wanted to!

 <div class="postimg">
   <a href="https://farm8.staticflickr.com/7912/32343993567_139f0a798e_c.jpg" data-toggle="lightbox">